-Personalised Learning at Turner School is underpinned by an inquiry learning approach and draws connections between learning and teaching to build skills and understanding; to be and become 21st Century Learners, and to build agency for students to become successful learners through understanding the process of learning.
+Personalised Learning at Turner School is underpinned by an inquiry learning approach and draws connections between learning and teaching to build skills and understanding; to be and become capable in demonstrating globally essential skills; and to build agency for students to become successful learners through understanding the process of learning.
 It is cyclical in nature where teachers, students, families and educational leaders collaboratively reflect on learning growth for the student and design the next step in their learning to take them further.